Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 Beyond the Kitchen: Panchakarma

-For a deeper detoxification experience, Ayurveda offers Panchakarma — a supervised, multi-day cleansing protocol that includes specialised treatments like oil therapy, herbal steam, and therapeutic purging.
-Panchakarma should always be performed under the guidance of a qualified Ayurvedic practitioner and is beyond the scope of a home cleanse.
+For a deeper detox, Ayurveda offers Panchakarma, a supervised multi-day cleansing protocol that includes specialised treatments like oil therapy, herbal steam and therapeutic purging.
+Panchakarma should always happen under the guidance of a qualified Ayurvedic practitioner.
+It's beyond what you can do at home.

 Getting Started

-If you are new to Ayurvedic cleansing, begin with the simplest approach:
+If you're new to Ayurvedic cleansing, start simple.

 - Take the Dosha Quiz to understand your body type

-- Build up to a 3-day cleanse when you feel ready
+- Build up to a 3-day cleanse when you're ready

-- Listen to your body — a cleanse should leave you feeling lighter and clearer, not depleted
+- Listen to your body.
+A cleanse should leave you lighter and clearer.
+Not depleted

 Frequently Asked Questions

-Ama is what Ayurveda describes as the byproduct of incomplete digestion — a sticky, heavy substance considered a contributing factor to imbalances in Ayurvedic theory.
-Signs of Ama include a coated tongue, sluggish digestion, body aches, brain fog, and a general feeling of heaviness.
+Ama is Ayurveda's name for the byproduct of incomplete digestion.
+A sticky, heavy substance considered a contributing factor to many imbalances.
+Signs of Ama include a coated tongue, sluggish digestion, body aches, brain fog and a general feeling of heaviness.

-A gentle Ayurvedic kitchari cleanse typically lasts 3-7 days.
+A gentle Ayurvedic kitchari cleanse typically lasts 3 to 7 days.
 Beginners should start with 3 days.
 Longer or more intensive cleanses (Panchakarma) should always be supervised by a qualified Ayurvedic practitioner.

-Gentle movement is encouraged — yoga, walking, and light stretching support the detoxification process.
-Avoid intense exercise during a cleanse, as your body is directing energy toward internal cleansing and repair.
+Gentle movement is encouraged.
+Yoga, walking, light stretching.
+Skip the intense workouts during a cleanse.
+Your body is directing energy toward internal cleansing and repair.

-Gentle kitchari cleanses are generally well tolerated, but they are not recommended for pregnant or nursing women, children, those with eating disorders, or people who are severely underweight.
-Always consult a healthcare provider before beginning any cleanse.
+Gentle kitchari cleanses are generally well tolerated.
+They are not recommended for pregnant or nursing women, children, those with eating disorders, or people who are severely underweight.
+Always consult a healthcare provider before starting a cleanse.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.